Link Search Menu Expand Document

 Adding multiple chains

 A simple way to increase the density of DNA in simulations is to place multiple chains of DNA in each placement volume.
-Multiple ‘chains’ can be placed in the one placement volume as shown below, provide that they each have a different chain_id in the data file.
+Multiple ‘chains’ can be placed in the one placement volume as shown below, provided that they each have a different chain_id in the data file.
 Here, we show graphically what a 1-chain and 4-chain placement volume could look like.

 1 DNA Chain Placement Volume 4 DNA Chains Placement Volume